raspibolt/raspibolt/guide/bonus/bitcoin/i2p.md

 ### Configure Bitcoin Core

-We need to set up settings in Bitcoin Core configuration file to enable I2P connections - add new lines if they are not present.
+We need to set up settings in Bitcoin Core configuration file to enable I2P connections - add new lines if they are not present

 * With user "admin" in `bitcoin.conf`, add the following lines (additional i2p logs are optional).
-Save and exit.
+Save and exit

 ```sh
 $ sudo nano /data/bitcoin/bitcoin.conf